-I wish I had the time to review all of the amazing dairy-free ebooks for you.
-There are so many to choose from on this ever-expanding platform.
-Though I can’t cover every last one, this post will be a place to share my favorites (feel free to bookmark as I will update it when I find new loves).
+Updated with More eBooks!
+As many of you know, Go Dairy Free: The Guide and Cookbook is available both in print and as an ebook!
+But there are many ebook-only publications for the dairy-free community that don’t always get recognized.
+I wish I had the time to personally review all of the amazing dairy-free ebooks for you, but there are so many to choose from on this ever-expanding platform.
+Though I can’t cover every last one, this post will be a place to share the ones that I discover from reputable authors (feel free to bookmark as I will update periodically).

-The following are available ONLY as eBooks (except as noted):
+In most cases, the following are available ONLY as eBooks:

 Dairy-Free & Gluten-Free is an ebook that I coauthored with the talented nutritionist, Hallie Klecker.
 It really is a full book, with around 75 recipes, and offers both a guide and cookbook approach to whole foods eating without dairy and gluten.
 The recipes are for everyday enjoyment and will help immensely with New Year’s resolutions and beyond!
 The recipes include delights such as Florentine Flatbread “Pizza”, Chewy Dark Chocolate Brownies, Cheesy Chicken Tenders, and Baked Garlic Home Fries.
 Price: $7.99